Mexicana de Aviación (1921–2010)

-Compañía Mexicana de Aviación, S.A. de C.V. (usually shortened to Mexicana de Aviación or simply Mexicana) was Mexico's oldest airline and one of the oldest continuously single-branded airlines, inaugurated in 1921.
-It was Mexico's biggest airline and flagship airline before ceasing operations on August 28, 2010.
+Compañía Mexicana de Aviación S.A. de C.V., usually shortened to Mexicana de Aviación, was Mexico's oldest airline and one of the oldest continuously single-branded airlines, inaugurated in 1921.
+It was Mexico's biggest airline and flag carrier before ceasing operations on August 28, 2010, leaving competitor Aeroméxico as a de facto monopoly.

-In January 2023, the Mexican federal government purchased the brand and majority of its shares, with plans to re-launch the state-owned airline.
-The airline will be managed by SEDENA – the Mexican Ministry of Defense.
+A revival airline is operated by SEDENA – the Mexican Ministry of Defense, as a state-owned airline.
+It began operations in December 2023 under the legal name Aerolínea del Estado Mexicano using the Mexicana brand.

 History

-Mexicana was Mexico's first airline, and North America's oldest airline and the world's fourth oldest airline operating under the same name, after the Netherlands's KLM, Colombia's Avianca and Australia's Qantas.
+Mexicana was Mexico's first airline, and North America's oldest airline and the world's fourth oldest airline operating under the same name, after the Netherlands's KLM, Colombia's Avianca, and Australia's Qantas.
 In addition to domestic services, Mexicana operated flights to various international destinations in North America, Central America, the Caribbean, South America and Europe.
-Their primary hub was Mexico City's Benito Juarez International Airport, with secondary hubs at Cancún International Airport, and Guadalajara's Don Miguel Hidalgo y Costilla International Airport.
+Their primary hub was Mexico City International Airport, with secondary hubs at Cancún International Airport, and Guadalajara International Airport.

-Mexicana's main competitors were Aeroméxico (although the two companies "code shared" on several routes), and low-cost carriers such as Volaris and Interjet.
+Mexicana's main competitors were Aeroméxico (although the two companies "code shared" on several routes) and low-cost carriers such as Volaris and Interjet (interjet has since ceased operations).

 In 2009, the Mexicana group of airlines (including Mexicana Click and Mexicana Link) carried just over 11 million passengers (6.6 million on domestic routes and 4.5 million on international routes), using a fleet of some 110 aircraft.

 Over the three years prior to ceasing operations, the Mexicana group had increased their share of what was a burgeoning domestic market, from around 22% at the beginning of 2007 to somewhere between 28% and 30% for most of their final 12 months.
 This was achieved through downsizing mainline Mexicana operations whilst ramping up activities at Mexicana Click (originally envisaged as a low-cost carrier) and Mexicana Link (its CRJ-operating subsidiary based at Guadalajara).

 After first joining Star Alliance in 2000, Mexicana left the alliance in 2004, before joining Oneworld on November 10, 2009.
 Mexicana entered bankruptcy protection in August 2010, in an attempt to restructure its business operations.
 On August 27, 2010, Mexicana announced it would suspend operations indefinitely effective noon August 28, 2010.
 Its subsidiaries Click and Link have since ceased their operations as well.
 On February 24, 2012, Mexicana Airlines announced for the first time in this Chapter 11 period that Med Atlantic bought the airline for $300 million.